zendesk/zendesk_apps_tools/README.md

 # Issues

-Please submit bug reports to <a href="https://support.zendesk.com/requests/new">Zendesk</a>.
+Please <a href="https://support.zendesk.com/requests/new">submit bug reports to Zendesk</a>.